jufgutierrezgo/python-vlc-rm/README.rst

     | ├── Luminous efficacy of radiation
     | ├── Average power per channel
     | ├── Spectral power distribution
+    |
     | Functions:
     | ├── Plot spatial distribution
     | ├── Plot SPD at 1 lumen
     | ├── Plot normalized SPD
-    | ├── Print string representation of the object
+    | ├── String representation of the object

 * Photodetector module:
     The module has a set of attributes to define the photodetector characteristics.
     The photodetector plots

-    | Attributes:
+    | Properties:
     | ├── Name
     | ├── Position
     | ├── Normal vector